 Student Target Setting

-In all years your child will have GCSE target grades, both minimum and achievable which range from a d (working towards GCSE) to a grade 9.
+In all years your child will have GCSE target grades, which range from a d (working towards GCSE) to a grade 9.

-We will give you at least two progress reports a year to show how your child is getting on and you will also be able to see these on the Parent App.
-Any information you receive about your child’s progress will show a target for the school year, their current grade and progress towards it for every term.
+We will give you progress reports during the year to show how your child is getting on and you will also be able to see these on the Parent App.
+Any information you receive about your child’s progress will show their target information so that you can compare their progress towards it.

 Try to bear in mind that your child will make progress across the course of a school year and the current grades collected at the start of an academic year may be lower than the target.
 They may make progress more quickly in some subjects, but take longer to develop the knowledge, understanding and skills required to make the same progress in other subjects.
-Your child’s teacher will let you know if there is cause for concern and the effort score reported alongside the current grade will tell you if we think your child is working hard enough.
+Your child’s teacher will let you know if there is cause for concern and their Attitude to Education Level (ATEL) reported alongside the current grade will tell you if we think your child is working hard enough.
+You will also be provided with an Attitude to Education Focus (ATEF) which will tell you the area that your child needs to work on in order to improve their ATEL.

 If you have any concerns about your child’s targets, or are confused by them, please contact their Head of Year in the first instance.
 If you are concerned about your child’s progress in a particular subject then contact their teacher.